 Total darkness.

-Aura's vision struggled, her eyes straining to find light anywhere.
+Aura's eyes strained to find light anywhere.

 "You thought you could beat me," Shade said, stepping closer once again.

-His head snapped back.
+His head snapped to the side.

-As he staggered, she dove forward, tackling him onto the arena floor—her shoulder slamming into his gut.
-As soon as his back hit the concrete, light flooded the arena.
+Shade staggered, and she dove forward, tackling him onto the arena floor with her shoulder slamming into his gut.

 "They're part of me," Aura explained calmly.

-She exhaled a soft green mist.
+Aura then exhaled a soft green mist.

 "The winner is Aura!"

-The audience roared.
+The audience roared with excitement.

-His eyes fluttered awake.
+His eyes flung open.

 "What—?" he coughed.
 She slowly willed her vines to release him, and he sat up, wiping at his face.
 "What happened?"
 Shade asked, confused.